vladdeSV/simple-enum/README.md

 Dead simple PHP enum.
 This thing runs on PHP 5.3, heck maybe even PHP 5.1.2*, so just yoink the file if you need it for your Legacy project.

-*=this enum uses the Reflection class, which was introduced in PHP 5.1.2
+&ast; This enum uses the Reflection class, which was introduced in PHP 5.1.2

 ## Why?
 I come from C-like languages with proper enums.
 Why is there no such simple, built-in, proper, enum in PHP?